potcham/ML-TASK-DAE-GAN/README.md

 ## TASK 1: CHOOSING A MODEL

-    Find a Text to Image model with code and train it for only 1 epoch
+    Find a Text to Image model with code and train it for only 1 epoch.

 1. **MODEL**